titu1994/Deep-Dream/README.md

 ```
 --setting : Setting can be one of "bad_trip", "dreamy" or "custom"
 --iter : Number of iterations.
 Default is 5.
 Test the output with 5 iterations, and increase to improve results.
---init_image : Can be "content" or "noise".
-Default is "content", since it reduces reproduction noise.

 --continuity : If setting is custom, allows to select continuity factor
 --dream_l2 : If setting is custom, allows to select dream_l2 factor